Bicycle Chain: How to Find the Best Quality for Your Ride

 A: No, chains must match your bike’s speed and drivetrain specifications.

-Q: What's the difference between nickel and stainless steel chains?
+Q: What’s the difference between a cheap and an expensive chain?